The only way to make sense out of change is to plunge into it, move with it, and join the dance.

 When we encounter a block in the road, we can bang our heads into the wall or figure a way through it.
 Awareness doesn’t take undue intelligence.
 It takes tenacity, the ability to stay with the challenge longer.
 Yet, many will give up before they begin.

-Finding the reason why not to do something takes as much energy as it does to do it.
-So, unfortunately, finding excuses not to do something only serves as an energy siphon, and carrying the baggage of what we have yet to do, becomes a chore.
+Finding the reason not to do something takes as much energy as doing it.
+So, unfortunately, finding excuses not to do something only serves as an energy siphon, and carrying the baggage of what we have yet to do becomes a chore.

 Even if the how-tos bring trials and tribulations, it is worth the effort, knowing we are closer to success; as Molière reminds us, “The greater the obstacle, the more glory in overcoming it.”